katmore/webhook/docs/phpdoc.md

-    $hook_id : integer
+    $hook_id :

 __

 #### Type

-integer -- The ID of the webhook that triggered this ping event.
+-- The ID of the webhook that triggered this ping event.

 # __